Early Nintendo Programmer Worked Without a Keyboard

 Eventually we figured it out; he had WebTV.
 He did not have the wireless keyboard that cost an extra $50.
 He just had the WebTV remote.
 So a URL with 32 characters would require something like 300 button presses.
 Mostly

-obligatory dilbert (Score:2)
+obligatory dilbert (Score:3)

 Re: (Score:2)